Tim Burton

-Early life and education
+Early life

-Timothy Walter Burton was born on August 25, 1958, in Burbank, California, the son of Jean Burton (née Erickson), who in the 1980s was the owner of a cat-themed gift shop, and William "Bill" Burton, a former minor league baseball player, who worked for many years for the Burbank Parks and Recreation Department.
-The baseball field at Olive Recreation Center in Burbank, California is named for Bill Burton.
+Timothy Walter Burton (Note: Burton's middle name is cited as Walter by the Museum of Modern Art on its web appearance for a 2009 exhibition on his artwork and a book covering his career as an artist and filmmaker, though it is cited as William by other sources, such as the Tim Burton Collective.) was born in Burbank, California, on August 25, 1958, the son of Jean (née Erickson), who later owned a cat-themed gift shop, and William "Bill" Burton, a former minor league baseball player who worked for the Burbank Parks and Recreation Department.
+The baseball field at Burbank's Olive Recreation Center is named for Bill.

-As a preteen, Burton made short films in his back yard at 2101 North Evergreen Street, using crude stop motion animation techniques or shooting on 8 mm film without sound (one of his oldest known juvenile films is The Island of Doctor Agor, adapted from the H. G. Wells novel The Island of Doctor Moreau, which he made when he was 13 years old).
-Burton attended Providencia Elementary School, Luther Burbank Middle School, and Burbank High School, but was not a particularly good student.
+As a preteen, Burton made short films in his back yard, using crude stop motion animation techniques or shooting on 8 mm film without sound; one of his oldest known films, The Island of Doctor Agor, is an adaptation of the H. G. Wells novel The Island of Doctor Moreau which he made when he was 13 years old.
+He attended Providencia Elementary School, Luther Burbank Middle School, and Burbank High School, but was not a particularly good student.
 He played on the water polo team at Burbank High.
+After graduating in 1976, he attended the California Institute of the Arts in Valencia, Santa Clarita, studying character animation until 1979.
+As a student there, he made the short films Stalk of the Celery Monster and King and Octopus.

-Burton was an introspective person and found pleasure in artwork, painting, drawing, and watching movies.
-His future work would be heavily influenced by the books of such childhood heroes as Dr. Seuss and Roald Dahl, and of the visual aesthetics of silent gothic horror films, Universal Monsters movies such as Frankenstein which he would continuously tribute throughout his career, Hammer Horror films starring Christopher Lee and the horror films of Vincent Price, both of whom would star in his films, and with the latter being paid tribute in his 1982 short film Vincent.
-In a Hollywood Reporter article, Burton states: "I grew up watching the Universal horror movies, Japanese monster movies, and pretty much any kind of monster movie.
+Burton was an introspective person who found pleasure in artwork, drawing, painting, and watching movies.
+His future work would be heavily influenced by the books of such childhood heroes as Dr. Seuss and Roald Dahl and the aesthetics of silent gothic horror films, Universal Monsters films such as Frankenstein (to which he would continuously pay homage throughout his career), Hammer Horror films starring Christopher Lee, and the horror films of Vincent Price; the latter two would both later star in his films, with Price being honored in his short film Vincent (1982).
+In a Hollywood Reporter article, Burton said, "I grew up watching the Universal horror movies, Japanese monster movies, and pretty much any kind of monster movie.
 That was my genre."
-Burton also said that his love of Ray Harryhausen's work got him interested in stop-motion animation at a young age.
+He also said that his love of Ray Harryhausen's work got him interested in stop-motion animation at a young age.

-After graduating from Burbank High School in 1976, Burton attended the California Institute of the Arts in Valencia, Santa Clarita, to study character animation, until 1979.
-As a student at CalArts, Burton made the shorts Stalk of the Celery Monster and King and Octopus.